-As part of our initiative to identify and mitigate risk within the company, TPP performs checks during its employment process to ensure that any prospective employee is legally eligible to work in the UK.
+As part of our initiative to identify and mitigate risk within the company itself, TPP performs checks during its employment process to ensure that any prospective employee is legally eligible to work in the UK.
 TPP’s employees must also undertake background checks and pass security clearance.
 TPP is satisfied that these measures will help to identify victims of trafficking or slavery.

 Actions Taken in the Past 12 Months

 TPP has continued to assess its existing business relationships with third party organisations.
-This includes conducting a review of its key sub-suppliers’ compliance with The Modern Slavery Act (2015) and has reviewed the Slavery and Human Trafficking Statements of its key sub-suppliers where available.
+This includes conducting a review of TPP’s relevant key suppliers’ compliance with The Modern Slavery Act (2015), reviewing their Slavery and Human Trafficking Statements.
 This review was performed to ensure continued compliance with the Act in TPP’s immediate and extended supply chains.
 TPP has identified no cases of either suspected or confirmed slavery or human trafficking.

 All TPP staff have been reminded of the company’s policies in relation to modern slavery and human trafficking and have been encouraged to actively engage with the issues these policies raise.

 TPP shall continue in its pursuance of ensuring all of its contractual templates contain explicit references to The Modern Slavery Act (2015).